MrModest/homeserver/README.md

     - to store big files that doesn't need to be redundant or backed up (for example, something that easily retractable from the internet)

 # Remarks
+- Users
+  - `apps` to run all non-priviliged contaners
+  - `homessh` to connect via ssh
+  - `sambashare` to connect to SMB share via clients
 - Permissions
   - `0644` - More relevant for files
     - Owner can read & write.